Todd Muller: Post-leadership

+Third term in Parliament

 In the 2020 New Zealand general election held in October, Muller retained his Bay of Plenty seat, defeating Labour candidate Angie Warren-Clark by a margin of 3,415 votes.
+He was assigned responsibility for internal affairs and trade in the Shadow Cabinet of Judith Collins.
+Muller also became a mental health advocate.

 On 11 March 2021, Muller's Sunscreen (Product Safety Standard) Bill was pulled from the ballot.
 This Bill would allow consumers to seek redress under the Fair Trading Act 1986 if the sunscreen that they used was found to be weaker than its label.
 The bill passed its first reading on 7 April 2021.
 On 2 March 2022, the bill passed its third reading with unanimous cross-party support.
-As a result, sunscreen producers whose products fail to provide the protection they promised can be fined under the Fair Trading Act 1986.
+As a result, sunscreen producers whose products fail to provide the protection they promised can be fined under the Fair Trading Act.
 Muller stated that the new legislation would give New Zealand customers confidence in sunscreen products that they purchased.
 The Sunscreen Product Safety Standard Act 2022 received royal assent on 8 March 2022.